What Affordable Housing Investors Should Know About the Rental Assistance Demonstration (RAD) Program

 Rental Assistance Demonstration and Low-Income Housing Tax Credits (LIHTC)

 The LIHTC program, which permits investors in affordable properties to take a 10-year income tax credit, may also be combined with RAD, as well as with the HUD 223(f) or HUD 221(d)(4) loans mentioned above, to maximize financial benefits for investors.
-The U.S. government offers a specific amount of credits to each state, based on population, so the program can be competitive.
+The U.S. government offers a specific amount of credits to each state, based on population, so the competition for LIHTCs can be fierce.
 However, being part of the RAD program can certainly give a property a leg up during the application process.